carlosedp/morphedit/public/USER_MANUAL.md

 - **Bit Depth Conversion**: Automatic conversion between 16-bit and 32-bit
 - **Channel Conversion**: Automatic mono/stereo conversion
 - **Filename Convention**: Includes format details in filename

 ---

+## Settings and Configuration

+MorphEdit provides a Settings dialog to customize your workflow and audio processing preferences.
+Access the settings by clicking the **Settings** button in the top-right corner of the interface, next to the User Manual button.

+### Fade Settings

+Configure default fade behavior for your audio processing:

+- **Fade In Curve Type**: Choose between Linear, Exponential, or Logarithmic fade curves
+- **Fade Out Curve Type**: Choose between Linear, Exponential, or Logarithmic fade curves

+These settings control the default curve types used when applying fade in/out effects to audio regions.

+### Crossfade Settings

+Control how splice points are blended together:

+- **Crossfade Duration**: Set the default length (in seconds) for crossfades between splice points (0.1 to 10.0 seconds)
+- **Crossfade Curve Type**: Choose the curve type for crossfade transitions (Linear, Exponential, or Logarithmic)

+### Audio Processing Settings

+Customize audio handling parameters:

+- **Default Truncate Length**: Set the default length (in seconds) for truncating long audio files (60-600 seconds, default: 174s for Morphagene compatibility)
+- **Max Recording Duration**: Set the maximum length for audio recordings (60-1800 seconds, default: 300s)
+- **Default Auto Slice Amount**: Configure the default number of slices when using the auto-slice feature (2-100 slices, default: 10)

+### Transient Detection Settings

+Fine-tune automatic splice point detection:

+- **Detection Threshold**: Adjust sensitivity for detecting transients (0.01 = very sensitive, 0.5 = less sensitive)
+- **Frame Size (ms)**: Set the analysis window size in milliseconds (10-100ms, default: 20ms)
+- **Overlap (%)**: Configure overlap between analysis windows (0-95%, default: 75%)

+### Export Settings

+Set your preferred default export format:

+- **Default Export Format**: Choose from various sample rates, bit depths, and channel configurations
+- Options include 48kHz/32-bit (Morphagene optimized), 44.1kHz formats, and mono/stereo variants

+### Settings Storage

+Your settings are automatically saved and persistent across sessions:

+- **Browser Version**: Settings are stored in your browser's local storage
+- **Desktop App**: Settings are stored in your system's application data directory
+- **Privacy**: All settings remain on your device and are never uploaded to any server
+- **Updates**: Settings are preserved when updating the application
+- **Reset**: Use the "Reset to Defaults" button to restore factory settings

+---